http-wasm/http-wasm/content/http-handler-abi.md

 The HTTP Handler ABI defines common functions for HTTP bodies, regardless of whether they are request or response.

-Here are the most important details about header functions.
+Here are the most important details about body functions.

 * Reads and writes are stateful and affect the stream.
 * `feature_buffer_request` or `feature_buffer_response` may be required,